oj-sec/shadowpuppet/README.md

 4. run the server using `python3 server.py` from `./server`
 5. use Shadowpuppet at `http://localhost:8000`

-Shadowpuppet working databases created will be created in a `./databases` directory in the same location the server executable or script runs from.
+Shadowpuppet working databases will be created in a `./databases` directory in the same location the server executable or script runs from.
 Sentence transformer models are downloaded using the `huggingface-hub` Python library and will use the relevant [cache locations](https://huggingface.co/docs/huggingface_hub/en/guides/manage-cache).